vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 TRANSLATION

-In that great goddess there is the great joy (of the conjunction  of 'sa' and 'ha' i.e. of the mantra so'ham) which is like a yajna  or sacrifice (of vimarsa or I-consciousness).
+In that great goddess there is the great joy (of the conjunction  of 'sa' and 'ha' i.e. of the mantra so'ham) which is like a yajna  or sacrifice (of vimarśa or I-consciousness).
 Pursuing it and  resting in it (i.e. in the joy of the mantra (anucaran tii/han), one  becomes identified with the great goddess and thus (through her)  one attains to bhairava.

 Vijnanabhairava 143